inblockio/aqua-PKC/README.md

 1. Register your subdomains, e.g. `pkc.yourdomain.com` and `eauth.yourdomain.com` to the public IP address of your server
 2. Run `./pkc setup --web-public --wallet-address <your wallet address> --server <mediawiki.domain> --eauth-server <eauth.domain> --le-email <your@email.com>`

+Other flags:
+` ./pkc setup --private` is setting the wiki into private mode by default.
+Except the main page all pages will not be visible to not registered users.
+` ./pkc setup --empty-wiki` will not pre-populate the wiki from https://github.com/FantasticoFox/PKC-Content which includes default pages for how to use the PKC and other helpful ressources
+` ./pkc --nuke` is a command which deletes the mountpoint (the persistant data) and deletes the current instances of the docker containers

 **Test if deployment was successful:**\
 Go to localhost:9352 and see if you can open your 'Personal Knowledge Container'\
 If the special pages work, congratulations!
 You successfully deployed PKC!